Kieronmcg/leagueConstitution/README.md

 ### Divisions ###

-- There will be four divisions that teams will be randomly assigned to upon joining the league.
+- There will be 3 divisions that teams will be randomly assigned to by Yahoo
-- Divisions will follow NFL division naming (North, South, East, West)
 - Divisions will not have any bearing on playoffs and winning a division only entitles the winner to a virtual badge and bragging rights

 ### Regular Season Schedule ###
-- The regular season lasts from week 1 to week 13.
+- The regular season lasts from week 1 to week 14.
-- Teams will play their first and last two matches against the other teams in their division.
-- The rest of the matches will be randomly determined at the beginning of the season.
+- Game schedueles will be generated by Yahoo
 - Playoffs begin week 14 with the championship game occuring week 16.

 <br><br>